vedph/cadmus-doc/migration/rendering/architecture.md

 ##### Flattening Segments

 ▶️ (2) **flatten and merge segments** (via `FragmentTextRange.MergeRanges`) into a sequence of non-overlapping, contiguous segments, covering the whole text, from start to end.
-In our example, we are starting from this stage, where each line below the text represents a range with its fragment ID (Figure 2):
+In our example, we are starting with this stage, where each line below the text represents a range with its fragment ID (Figure 2):

 ![flattening](img/flattening.png)

 - Figure 2 - Flattening layer segments into merged segments

->In this figure we represent the data item (our inscription) as a box containing 5 objects: the green ones are text and text layer parts, each with a specific type and model annotations: orthography, paleography, comment; the base text itself is another object in the box, the one labelled with `T`.
+In Figure 2 we represent the data item (our inscription) as a box containing 5 objects: the green ones are text and text layer parts, each with a specific type and model annotations: orthography, paleography, comment.
+The base text itself is another object in the box, the one labelled with `T`.
 The blue object is another part which is not linked to specific portions of the text, just to show that the box might include any type of data, whether it is directly related text or not.
 For instance, this blue object might be a datation, or a description of the material support, or of its archaeological context, etc.

 More schematically, these are our layers: